fadelakin/Raps/EL.md

 but i'm still rapping, still making minimum wage

-and the aunties still saying not a bit of them's aged
+and the aunties still saying not a bit of 'em's aged

 but i guess that's just life, it's beautiful ain't it.